TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/getting-started-tyk-cloud/first-api.md

 Warning

 In Tyk Gateway release 5.3.0, Tyk OAS APIs gained feature maturity.
-Tyk will automatically migrate any pre-5.3.0 Tyk OAS APIs to the feature mature standard when you upgrade to 5.3.0 or later.
+Tyk Dashboard will automatically migrate any pre-5.3.0 Tyk OAS APIs to the feature mature standard when you upgrade to 5.3.0 or later.
 Feature mature Tyk OAS APIs may not work with pre-5.3.0 versions of Tyk Gateway.

 It is not possible to rollback to previous versions of Tyk components with Tyk OAS APIs created in 5.3.0.